 The algorithm for the total ozone column retrieval will be prepared lather this year.
 It will be based on the minimization of the cost function (derived using radiative transfer theory) with respect to TOC and some other atmospheric parameters including aerosol optical thickness.

-The work is performed by Vitrociset Belgium’s employees Dr. Alexander Kokhanovsky and Filippo Iodice.
+The work is performed by Telespazio Belgium’s employees Dr. Alexander Kokhanovsky and Filippo Iodice.